 Perhaps, other businesses in marketing working in the same niche in which you are working outsource their hacking stuff to some programmers.
 These programmers use various techniques to hack your website and inject codes and scripts into your WordPress “txt” files.

 Although this malware affects your business website, sometimes businesses tend to revamp their site from scratch, which may cost a lot.
-Still, it often does not affect the user interface (UI) of the website.
+Still, it often does not affect the website’s user interface (UI).
 Since the UI remains the same, average website owners do not know someone has hacked their website.

 Common symptoms of this Japanese language malware are: